 Throughout the year the committee has visited the catering department and has found it to be of the highest standard for cleanliness and hygiene.
 All food items were sampled at points of production and service to prisoners and were found to be of the highest quality both in presentation and make - up.
-We are glad to see that our recommendation of last year to upgrade the kitchen is currently being acted on by the Irish Prison Service.
+We are glad to see that our recommendation of 2004-2005 to upgrade the kitchen is complete.